endymion1818/deliciousreverie-2023/src/pages/posts/freelancing-options-suggestions.md

 ---
 layout: ../../layouts/BlogLayout.astro
-title: "Freelancing: options and suggestions - Delicious Reverie"
+title: "Freelancing: options and suggestions"
 description: "Many of us dream someday of freelancing and living a ... less restrictive? ... lifestyle.
 But is it truly the best option?
 I freelanced for 7 years before the Credit Crunch killed my business.
 Looking back, here are a few of the questions I've been asked about freelancing.
 "
-categories:
+tags: personal
 datePublished: 2020-09-07
 ---
 Many of us dream someday of freelancing and living a ... less restrictive? ... lifestyle.
 But is it truly the best option?
 I freelanced for 7 years before the Credit Crunch killed my business.
 Looking back, here are a few of the questions I've been asked about freelancing.